turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react_part_2.markdown

 done so, do the following:

 1. Create a new `jsx` file: `app/assets/javascripts/components/like_article.js.jsx`

-In fact, let's continue with this approach.
-If you haven't done so, do the following:

-1. Create a new `jsx` file: `app/assets/javascripts/components/like_article.js.jsx`

-In fact, let's continue with this approach.
-If you haven't done so, do the following:

-1. Create a new `jsx` file: `app/assets/javascripts/components/like_article.js.jsx`
 2. Copy the updated Article Component code from above into this file.
 3. Remove our old `like_article.js` file.